 Only if Position Management has been implemented in your Employee Central instance: After the termination of the secondary concurrent employment has been approved, the position the employee has been assigned to, remains automatically without incumbent starting the first day after the termination date.

 This is an automated step, and no manual execution is required.

-Viewing Secondary Employment Position Details (Optional)
+Viewing Secondary Employment Position Details (if Position Management implemented)

 Test Administration

 Customer project: Fill in the project-specific parts (between <brackets>).